 Domaine: Health ⊕

 For people who already encounter difficulties in their daily life (cognitive, func- tional, financial,...), the evolution of Information and Communication Technologies (ICT) may initially appear as a contributing factor to their isolation.
 However, these technologies can also enable them to increase their autonomy and social interaction and to safely stay as long as possible in their familiar environment.

 The objective of the OLDES project was to develop and evaluate a tele-care and entertainment platform prototype involving patients and their caregivers.
 SPES has also allowed to transfer and extend the results achieved in OLDES.

-SPES aims at transferring the approach and results achieved in the OLDES project to implement an e-health and entertainment platform in the province of Ferrara (Italy), the city of Vienna (Austria), the city of Brno (Czech Republic) and the city of Kosice (Slovakia), respectively focusing on the following diseases: respiratory problems, dementia, handicapped people and social exclusion.
+SPES was designed around four pilots: the province of Ferrara (Italy), the city of Vienna (Austria), the city of Brno (Czech Republic) and the city of Kosice (Slovakia), focusing respectively on the following: respiratory problems, dementia, handicapped people and social exclusion.